 and related articles on radicalism

-The Consortium is a collection of thirteen online public history projects directed by James Gregory and funded by grants from the Harry Bridges Center for Labor Studies, the Walter Simpson Humanities Center, the Center for the Study of the Pacific Northwest, King County 4 Culture, and other sources.
+The Consortium is a collection of thirteen online public history projects directed by James Gregory and funded by grants from the Harry Bridges Center for Labor Studies, the Walter Simpson Humanities Center, and other sources.
 The digital projects include more than 100 oral history interviews and several thousand photographs, documents, and digitized newspaper articles.
 They also feature research articles written by undergraduate and graduate students who have participated in classes linked to the projects.
 The projects have been profiled in the Chronicle of Higher Education and rated among the most important online U.S. history resources by the editors of History Matters: A Student Guide to U.S. History Online.
 The National Council on Public History called one project “the most complete set of resources about civil rights struggles for any city outside the South.”
 They have been quoted in scholarly studies and major newspapers and they are currently used in numerous classes at the university, college, and k-12 levels.
-They have recorded more than 14 million page views.
+They have recorded more than 16 million page views.

 Below are some of the individual projects.